Essential Tools for your Wildatarian® Kitchen

 I liken juicing to a nutrition IV.
 The extracted nutrients don’t need digestion – they are ready to go into your body and start feeding every cell.
 Juicing is essential to keeping your liver clean and it is a practice I enjoy daily.
 I really like masticating juicers like this OmegaVert.
 It’s easy to use and takes no time to clean.

-The “non-sponge” is a steel-wool sponge that doesn’t collect as much dirt and germs.
+The “non-sponge” is a steel-wool sponge that tends to collect less dirt and germs when compared to regular kitchen sponges.

 The following tools will round out the best Wildatarian kitchen!
 Great items for you to request on birthdays, holidays, or just because you deserve them.
 Better yet, purchase them over time with a goal of having a fully outfitted Wildatarian kitchen by the end of the year!